The Fear of Being Still

 I grab my backpack and start to take two steps towards the luggage retrieval and my mood suddenly slides into a downward spiral…

-I’m back and for the first time in 9 years I have no plan to leave next.
+I’m back, and for the first time in 9 years, I have no plan to leave next.

 No. Plan.
 To.
 Leave.

 I’m trying not to freak out.
 This is what I wanted.
 I have been turning down opportunities to travel because I wanted a little downtime to catch up with work, work on new projects, and sit still.
 I needed to do this for my sanity.
 It seemed like a good idea, but now I’m in a panic.
-Not having a plan, not knowing when I’m leaving, not having something on my calendar opens up a giant insecurity canyon in my brain.
+Not having a plan, not knowing when I’m leaving, and not having something on my calendar open up a giant insecurity canyon in my brain.
 I’m not really sure how long I will be able to fight off the urge to plan my next trip and be in motion.
-Granted, I still don’t have any home-base, so I will be moving around the US for the holidays once again.
+Granted, I still don’t have any home base, so I will be moving around the US for the holidays once again.
 I will be moving – but that doesn’t solve my need to cry every time someone asks me the frequent question, “Where are you off to next?”

 Here are a few of my favorites lately: